stefanschulz/cuterweblinks/README.md

 ## Features

-Choose to display entries from one, some, or all categories.
+- Choose to display entries from one, some, or all categories.
-Limit the number of entries to be shown.
+- Limit the number of entries to be shown.
-Sort by order, alphabetically or publication date.
+- Sort by order, alphabetically or publication date.
-Decide upon which elements to show.
+- Decide upon which elements to show.
+- Open links in the same or a new window/tab.
+- Always show all links or filter by current site language.
-Add some prologue and/or epilogue text if desired.
+- Add some prologue and/or epilogue text if desired.

-Links are created according to Weblink style and may be opened in the same or a new window/tab.
+Links are created according to Weblink style.